Kindergarten & Transitional Kindergarten

-- Transitional Kindergarten - Child must be turning 5 years old between September 2 - December 2.
+- Transitional Kindergarten - Child must be turning 5 years old between September 2 and December 2.

 - Kindergarten - Child must be 5 years old by September 1.